City of Grande Prairie

 - There is no sales tax and the overall taxation is low cost.

-- Serves as regional service center and also has the strength of a diverse young population with above average household incomes.
+- Serves as a regional service center and also has the strength of a diverse young population with above-average household incomes.

 Average Grande Prairie House Price

 The average price of a house in Grande Prairie is around $412500.